megyerikenez/VolleyballTraining/README.md

 The backend is written in ASP.NET,i wrote the frontend however the backend is written by one of my good friends.
 For data storing we use PostgreSQL.

+FOR RUNNING THE SITE YOU NEED XAMPP OR LIVE SERVER!!!

 In this repo you can find the frontend code, I use Bulma (css framework) and HTML,JS with some JQuery.
 #Have a fantastic day!